 Boards and committees are important to the work USGBC National Capital Region does in helping advance sustainability in the built environment.
-They help USGBC National Capital Region's mission to "engage, educate and encourage" the greater Washington, D.C. area to embrace and promote green building practices that give us healthier spaces to live, work and play.
+They help USGBC National Capital Region's mission to "engage, educate and encourage" the greater Washington, D.C., area to embrace and promote green building practices that give us healthier spaces in which to live, work and play.

 Market Leadership Advisory Board: Members